 Choose a Plan with an Extensive Network

 You can consult any doctor who accepts Medicare when you have Original Medicare.
 But when you have a Medicare Advantage plan, you will have to check the hospitals and doctors in your network.
 Check with any specialists, hospitals, or primary care physicians that you prefer before choosing a plan.
+Try to choose the Advantage plan type with the most extensive network of health providers.

 Find Out What’s Not Covered